sosotechnologies/kapistio-addons/README.md

     istio-ingress istio-ingress 1        2023-07-19 11:06:03.41609 -0700 PDT  deployed gateway-1.18.1 1.18.1
     ```

-### Observability Add-ons

-Validate the setup of the observability add-ons by running the following commands
-and accessing each of the service endpoints using this URL of the form
-[http://localhost:\<port>](http://localhost:<port>) where `<port>` is one of the
-port number for the corresponding service.

 ```sh
 # Visualize Istio Mesh console using Kiali
 kubectl port-forward svc/kiali 20001:20001 -n istio-system